Is Motorcycle Lane-Splitting Legal in North Carolina?

 Pros and Cons of Lane-Splitting

-Some of the pros and cons of lane-splitting include the following:
+Some of the pros and cons of lane splitting in NC include the following:

 • Pro: Safety â€“ Lane-splitting allows motorcyclists to avoid rear-end collisions in stop-and-go traffic, which are common causes of motorcycle accidents.